 Compared to other universities, the football program is young.
 Intercollegiate football began at Florida State in 1947 and the Seminoles played at Centennial Field for three seasons.
 A new stadium was constructed for the team by the 1950 season and named after former Florida State President Doak S. Campbell.
 With a capacity of 15,000 that consisted of seating on both sides of the field, the Seminoles played their first game at the stadium on October 7, 1950 against Randolph Macon.

-Doak Campbell Stadium will be expanded slightly by the 2016 season with the addition of the Champions Club in the south endzone.
-This club level seating addition is part of a large $280 million athletic expansion and upgrade project to be completed at Florida State by 2018.
+Doak Campbell Stadium was expanded slightly by the 2016 season with the addition of the Champions Club in the south endzone.
+This club level seating addition is part of a large $280 million athletic expansion and upgrade project that was completed by 2018.
+The overall seating capacity was slightly reduced to 79,560.
 Doak Campbell Stadium is known as one of the most intimidating stadiums for opposing teams to visit leading Florida State being one of the best teams in the nation winning three National Championships and 17 Conference titles.